 - Hex Nuts, Rivets, Periscopes, Stanchion Holders, Sighting Ports and Hatches

-- Set comes with Rangefinder End Caps printed separately to prevent support material coming into contact with Turret Roof for the best possible detail.
+- Set comes with correct 1941 Rangefinder End Caps printed separately to prevent support material coming into contact with Turret Roof for the best possible detail.

 - Accurate Turret Face geometry